Tesla Model S review

 Without the extra jump seats, there’s 894 litres of luggage space in the boot.
 The back seats fold flat, too, taking load space up to 1,645 litres.
 There's extra storage in the nose, too, although four-wheel drive D models have a bit less room, thanks to the front-mounted electric motor.

 There were a couple of instances of fires in the Model S early in its production, and the company recalled 29,000 charging adaptors as a result.
 But aside from this initial glitch, the Model S has reportedly been trouble-free.

-We found that the Tesla Model S works perfectly fine, and feels like it has been built to last.
+In spite of its advanced digital technologies and lack of traditional switchgear, on our test we found that everything on the Tesla Model S worked perfectly fine.
+The non-digital/hardware components feel well fixed together too, and the car certainly feels as though it has been built to last.
 And while it’s a new company, Tesla is responsible for building a run of 2,600 Toyota RAV4 EVs, as well as working with Mercedes on an electric B-Class – so it has a lot of experience.

 One of the things that’ll help make owning the Model S such an adventure is the company’s stated intention to continually update the software installed on the car over its lifetime.
 Whether this causes any problems over time for owners remains to be seen.

 The Model S performed well in EuroNCAP's crash tests in 2014, where it was awarded five stars with an 82 per cent rating for adult occupant safety, 77 per cent for child occupants and 66 per cent for pedestrian impacts.
 Its safety assistance package was rated 71 per cent, with the testers highlighting the fact that an autonomous City Braking system was not available at the time of the test.